History of Camden, New Jersey: Industrial decline

 After World War II, Camden's largest manufacturing companies, RCA Victor and the Campbell Soup Company, began decentralizing their production operations.
 This period of capital flight was a means to regain control from Unionized workers and to avoid the rising labor costs unions demanded from the company.
 Campbell's kept its corporate headquarters in Camden, but the bulk of its cannery production was done elsewhere after a union worker's strike in 1934; in 1979, locally grown tomatoes from South Jersey were replaced by industrially produced tomato paste from California.

 During the 1940s, RCA Victor began to relocate some production to rural Indiana to employ low-wage ethnic Scottish-Irish workers.
 Since 1968, RCA has employed Mexican workers from Chihuahua.

 Camden's largest postwar employer, the New York Shipbuilding Corporation, founded in 1899, shut down in 1967 due to mismanagement, unrest amongst labor workers, construction accidents, and a low demand for shipbuilding.

 The opening of the Cherry Hill Mall in 1961 increased Cherry Hill's property value while decreasing Camden's.
 Enclosed suburban malls, especially ones like Cherry Hill's, which boasted well-lit parking lots and babysitting services, were preferred by white middle-class over Philadelphia's central business district.
 Cherry Hill became the designated regional retail destination.

 Manufacturing companies were not the only businesses that were hit.
 After they left Camden and outsourced their production, White-collar companies and workers followed suit, leaving for the newly constructed offices of Cherry Hill.

 The Concerned Citizens of North Camden became a community advocacy organization in December 1978.
 The group's stated mission was focused on improving North Camden by protesting for "better housing, cleaner streets, and more jobs; to unify the community across lines of race and national origin..."
-In April 1979, 50 members of Concerned Citizens of North Camden protested a city council meeting and stated that the city had "demonstrated a lack of commitment to housing by allocating only $1.6 million dollars of the $4.9 million dollar grant for rehabilitation.
+In April 1979, 50 members of Concerned Citizens of North Camden protested a city council meeting and stated that the city had "demonstrated a lack of commitment to housing by allocating only $1.6 million of the $4.9 million grant for rehabilitation.
 The Camden City council disagreed.
 The Concerned Citizens of North Camden were involved in more protests throughout the late 20th century and the organization was reawakened in 2018.